-The results of DVE were published in a white paper submitted to the NEH as well as in in a number of papers and presentations.
-Information about on-going work can be found in the DVE blog
+The results of DVE were published in a white paper submitted to the NEH as well as in a number of papers and presentations.
+Information about on-going work can be found on the updates page and on the DVE blog

 B. Almas, Alison Babeu, David Bamman, Federico Boschetti, Lisa Cerrato, Gregory Crane, Brian Fuchs, David Mimno, Bruce Robertson, David Smith.(2011) “What Did We Do With A Million Books: Rediscovering the Greco-Ancient world and reinventing the Humanities.”
 In White Paper Submitted to the NEH, National Endowment for the Humanities, 2011. http://hdl.handle.net/10427/75558

 B. Robertson (2012) Optical Character Recognition of 19th Century Polytonic Greek Texts Results of A Preliminary Survey, Bruce Robertson, Dept. of Classics, Mount Allison University 2012-01-19